shinigami-777/infra-statistics/README.md

     $> groovy download.groovy [pwd]

-2. collect the data from the raw json format and store it into a local SQLight database ... you might have to increase the memory: export JAVA_OPTS="-Xmx4000M -Xms4000M"
+2. collect the data from the raw json format and store it into a local SQLight database

     $> groovy collectNumbers.groovy